diego0020/lab_vision/lab5_bsds/readme.md

 The original sources can be found in the Berkley group page.

-**Note**: Don't add any of these files to your repository, they are too large.
+**Note**: Don't add any of these files to your repository, they are too big.

 ## Data description